Low-Frequency Stochastic Gravitational-Wave Background in Gaia DR3 catalog: Methods

 which in our adopted cosmology is equivalent to:

 where $P_2$ is the square of the total quadrupole power,

 This equality is valid when the associated Legendre polynomials include the normalization factor $\sqrt{2}$, following the definition of \cite{Abramowitz1972}, as adopted in \cite{Vityazev_2009}.
 If a different normalization is used, all harmonics with $m\neq0$ should be multiplied by an additional factor of $\sqrt{2}$.

-Higher multipoles do not have a well-defined astrophysical cause, hence the remaining power at $\ell >2$ is a useful proxy for assessing the impact of systematic errors in the catalog.
+Although an SGWB can generate power at higher multipoles, the dominant contribution is expected in the quadrupolar ($\ell=2$) modes, as we show in Appendix \ref{App1}.
+In practice, the power at $\ell>2$ is often dominated by noise and systematic effects, and can therefore be used as a diagnostic of residual systematics in the catalog.